Ukraine war: Bodies found amid reports of Russian atrocities in Kherson

 - Published

-Ukraine says it has found the bodies of 63 civilians near the recently liberated city of Kherson bearing signs of torture.
+Ukraine says it has found the bodies of 63 civilians bearing signs of torture near the recently liberated city of Kherson.
 Russia has repeatedly denied committing atrocities in its invasion.
 But in Kherson, the BBC spoke to two people who said they were held for more than a month in what are being described as "torture chambers".

 At one police station in recently liberated Kherson, each cell tells its own story.